primarilysoftware/primarilysoftware.github.io/_posts/9999-01-01-one-more-step-down-the-call-stack.md

 Ok, its 2017, why would I share a link about ASP.NET MVC 2?
 Well starting around the 11 minute mark of that talk, he shares some really brilliant insights about how digging a little deeper into a call stack can really broaden your understanding of a system.
 Parts that at first glance are "indistinguishable from magic", can actually be explained and reasoned about.
-I highly recommend watching that video, not for the MVC bits, but how he demonstrates how to walk through a stack trace to peek inside these libraries that we tend to view of as block boxes.
+I highly recommend watching that video, not for the MVC bits, but for how he demonstrates how to walk through a stack trace to peek inside these libraries that we tend to view of as block boxes.

-This is something that really stuck with me as a young developer, and something that I have carried with me to this day.
-This particular bug is just another reminder of how powerful Scott's notion of taking one more step down the call stack is.
-Prior to working this bug, SSL/TLS was mostly magic to me.
-I was aware that there were a variety of different protocols, and trusted that some smart people kept these things secure.
-In my .NET apps, I just give an https URL to a WCF configuration, or `WebClient`, and magic happens.
-Having gone through this ordeal, I have a new appreciation for how all the pieces to a secure TCP connection come together.
-2. Open source software is awesome.
-I have long used many different open source projects, but this incident has given me a new found appreciation for the whole open source movement.
-I love that Microsoft and .NET are now on board, and cannot wait to see where this new path leads.
+This insight is something that has really stuck with me, and helped me to become the developer that I am today.
+I find myself often thinking back to this video whenever I am having trouble working with a new library, or even when [facing a difficult bug](http://blog.primarilysoftware.com/2017/a-bugs-tale/).
+So, thank you Mr. Hanselman.
+Hopefully, anyone who may happen to stumble across this blog will be equally inspired by your words.

+In my own career, I have found that being willing to take that extra step down the stack trace can do wonders.
+Not only has this willingness helped me to be a more productive developer, but it has also helped establish a reputation for being the guy who can figure out the toughest problems.
+Some of my peers at work are dumbfounded when I can take a look at a problem they have been stuggling with for hours, and quickly diagnose the issue.
+While I wish I had real super powers, the truth is I have spent a lot of time investigating stack traces, and from that practice learned the libraries and frameworks we use at work just a tiny bit more deeply than my peers.
+That little bit of extra insight can make a big difference.

+So the next time you are stuck battling a new library, or perplexed by a tough bug, try and take an extra step down the stack trace.
+It may just hold the answer you are looking for.